Skip to Content

 • Musical instruments- They’re large and heavy.
 Definitely not ultralight.
 They also annoy everyone within earshot unless you’re some kind of musical prodigy.

-• Keys- Leave your house and car keys with a friend or family if possible.
+• Keys- Leave your house and car keys with a friend or family member if possible.
 You don’t want to risk losing them.
+They are a hassle to replace.

 • Voltage converter- These are heavy and bulky.
-Only pack electronics that are compatible with 110V-120V outlets.
+Only pack electronics that are compatible with 110V-240V power.
+This way, you never have to worry about voltage.

 As you can see, there are a lot of little bits and pieces to pack.
-Fitting them all into an ultralight carry-on sized backpack is kind of like piecing together a puzzle.
+Fitting them all into an ultralight carry-on-sized backpack is kind of like piecing together a puzzle.
 To make everything fit, keep packing and re-packing to find the most efficient use of space.
+You can pack light and still pack everything you need.
+You don’t need to do without.

 In order to travel ultralight, you’ll need to pack items that are multi-use, lightweight, high-tech, and durable.
 Consider both the volume and weight of each item.
-Remember that you are limited to around 22 pounds (10 kilos) and 45 linear inches (115 cm) to stay within carry-on range.
+Remember that you are limited to around 22 pounds (10 kilos) and 45 linear inches (115 cm) to stay within the carry-on range.
+If you can’t fit it in your carry-on luggage, leave it at home if possible.

 Consider packing one week before the start of your trip and live out of your backpack.
-Anything that you didn’t touch during that week, leave at home.
+Anything that you didn’t touch during that week, leave it at home.
 You can live without it.
-The only exception is your camping gear.
-Even though I don’t use mine often, it saves me so much money, it’s worth the extra weight.

 More from Where The Road Forks